Reiko Shimokawa née Nakatsukasa

 In 1993, she went to England to study piano and completed her Bachelor of Music (B.Mus.) degree from the Royal College of Music and received postgraduate certificates from Trinity College of Music in piano and Guildhall School of Music and Drama in piano accompaniment.
 In 1999, she went to Canada to continue her studies and completed her Master of Music (M.Mus.) degree from the University of Victoria and also received a Diploma in Music Performance from UBC.
-Her world-renowned piano teachers include Dr. Sara Davis Buechner, Lee Kum Sing, Ronan Magill, Paul Roberts, Masahiro Saito and Bruce Vogt.
+Her world-renowned piano teachers include Dr. Sara Davis Buechner, Lee Kum-Sing, Ronan Magill, Noriko Ogura, Paul Roberts, Masahiro Saito and Bruce Vogt.

 Her international appearances include the following performances:

 A Schumann piano concerto with Budapest Concert Orchestra in Hungary in 1999, CBC Radio 2 in Canada in 2001, Albeniz Piano Concerto No.1 with the Osaka Symphoniker (currently known as the Osaka Symphony Orchestra) in 2005, a Mendelssohn-Haus Recital in Germany in 2011, an International Music Festival in Nałęczów Poland in 2012, Chopin Piano Concerto No.1 with the Mozart Chamber Orchestra at the Izumi Hall, Osaka in 2013, and Tchaikovsky Piano Concerto No.1 with the Tucson Repertory Orchestra (with conductor Toru Tagawa) in the US in 2014.